mattxwang/qwerhacks-web-dev-workshop/README.md

 * when the user starts using the app, tell the database to start sending messages
 * then, the database sends messages to the client
-* when the user exists the client, tell the database to stop sending messages
+* when the user exits the client, tell the database to stop sending messages

 Cool!
 But how can we know if the user's using the app?
 We can use React's **Component Lifecycles**.